Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective eight K/9, the third-worst in MLB.
+- The Cardinals pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Cardinals have a 4.58 team ERA that ranks 21st across all league pitching staffs.
+- The Cardinals have a 4.62 team ERA that ranks 23rd across all MLB pitching staffs.

-- Cardinals pitchers combine to allow the fewest home runs in baseball (126 total, one per game).
+- Cardinals pitchers combine to allow 127 home runs (one per game), the least in baseball.

-- Rom makes his first start of the season for the Cardinals.

 © 2023 Data Skrive.
 All rights reserved.